Despite your best efforts, it happened. You’re enrolled in the dreaded 8:00 am class.

 The night before your early class, set aside a good amount of time before your intended bedtime to start winding down.
 Focus on quiet, calming activities—like reading a book or listening to soothing music.

 Also, set things up to make your morning as easy as possible, such as laying out your clothes and prepping your breakfast ahead of time.
-That way, even if you fail to get a good night's sleep, you'll basically still be able to roll out of bed and out the door with very little effort.
+That way, even if you fail to get a good night's sleep, you'll still be able to roll out of bed and out the door with very little effort.

 Something to look forward to